-The Advisor and/or Clients from time to time engage in transactions with Affiliates and Related Entities by performing services to or receiving services from Affiliates or by investing in entities in which Affiliates or Related Entities hold interests.
-Such services or Investment transactions will generally be made on terms (including the consideration to be paid) that are determined by the Advisor to be fair and reasonable.
+The Advisor and/or Clients over time engage in transactions with Affiliates and Related Entities by performing services to or receiving services from Affiliates or Related Entities or by investing in entities in which Affiliates or Related Entities hold interests.
+Such services or Investment transactions will generally be made on terms that are determined by the Advisor to be fair and reasonable.